Hierarchical Retrieval with Out-Of-Vocabulary Queries: A Case Study on SNOMED CT: Introduction

-Two tasks are proposed: single target (where only the most direct valid subsumer is relevant) and multiple target (where any valid subsumer within a specific distance is relevant) OOV search.
-For evaluation, we construct a query set disjoint from the concepts of SNOMED CT by extracting named entities from the MIRAGE benchmark \cite{xiong-etal-2024-benchmarking} and manually annotate target concepts from SNOMED CT.
-The experiments demonstrate that our ontology embedding-based HR methods outperform baselines using lexical indexing and Sentence-BERT embedding in both single and multiple target settings, and OnT outperforms HiT.
-Whilst this work has a particular focus on SNOMED CT, the approach is generalisable and can be applied to other ontologies, improving clinical decision support and terminology navigation.
-We release source code, tooling, and evaluation queries for community reuse.
+In this work, we propose two settings for ontology HR with OOV queries: \textit{optimal target}, where the most specific subsumer is expected to be returned, and \textit{multi-hop target}, where any valid subsumer within a defined distance is expected to be returned.
+For the example OOV query in Fig.~\ref{fig:hierarchy-fragment}, \textit{Paresthesia of finger} is both an optimal target and a multi-hop target, while \textit{Paresthesia} is a multi-hop target but not an optimal target.
+We construct three datasets for evaluation.
+The first--EVAL-100 is a set of queries which are lexically disjoint from all SNOMED CT concept descriptions, including synonyms.
+We construct this dataset by extracting named entities from the MIRAGE benchmark \cite{xiong-etal-2024-benchmarking}, then manually reviewing and annotating them with target concepts from SNOMED CT.
+The second and third datasets--OET-CPP and OET-Disease--are both derived from the existing OET datasets, which are for benchmarking methods for the task of enriching an ontology by placing new concepts extracted from text corpora \cite{dong2023ontology}.
+The experiments demonstrate that our ontology embedding-based HR method outperforms baselines using lexical indexing and Sentence-BERT embedding in both optimal and multi-hop target settings, with OnT performing similarly to HiT in both settings.
+While this work has a particular focus on SNOMED CT, the approach is generalisable and can be applied to other ontologies, improving their accessibility and usability in downstream applications like clinical decision support and terminology navigation.